Soaringls/dotfiles/README.md

 # Dotfiles
-The repo stores software configures in linux.
+This repo stores my software configures in Linux.

+To deploy the following commands, make sure you can access github repos via ssh.

 ## bash